Arthi-chaud/Gladitek/README.md

   - Set the 'calendar_id' key to the Google Calendar's ID (`My Calendars` -> `Settings and sharing` -> `Integrate calendar` -> `Calendar ID`)
   - Set the 'autologin' field with the Intra's autologin link (`Intranet` -> `Administration` -> `Generate autologin` -> What's after `auth-`)
   - Set the 'token_path' field with a name of the token to generate on first launch.
 It **must** be unique
+  - Set the 'pedago' field with with a boolean: `true` if you are part of the pedagogical team, `false`otherwise

 ## Usage